ComScore

 Plus, fruit tastes good!
 Getting your pup to chow down on a few blueberries each day might be easier than forcing her to swallow a bland fiber “treat.”
 Fruits and vegetables can also serve as high-reward treats during training sessions.

-There are some major disclaimers that come with many of the fruits on our list.
-Basically, if it has seeds, a pit, a rind or a stem, remove those parts before feeding the fruit to your dog.
-It’s also advised to chop up any human-grade food into digestible, chewable pieces to prevent dogs from choking.
+There are additional disclaimers that come with many of the fruits on our list.
+Basically, if it has a pit, a rind or a stem, Dr. Fossum says you should remove those parts before feeding the fruit to your dog.
+Dr. Cassibry adds, “Do not ever feed your dog any seeds from the fruit.”

 Fruit is already a sweet treat; don’t add extra sugar or fats!
 Do not serve your dog any fruit slathered in oils, butter, spices or dressings (including canned fruits that come soaked in syrups!).
 Many dried fruits also contain way more sugar than their raw versions.
 Think: Craisins, coconut flakes, dried apricots.
 Stick to plain, natural fruits.